alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 #### Solution

-Follow the two factor authentication section from the [logging in section](https://github.com/alan-turing-institute/data-safe-haven/blob/master/docs/safe_haven_user_guide.md#section-2-logging-in-for-the-first-time) of the user guide.
+Follow the two factor authentication section from the [logging in section](#house-log-into-the-research-environment) of the user guide.

 ### :exclamation: Unexpected certificate error

 #### Symptom

-- You can successfully log into the RDS webclient at `https://rds.dsgroupX.co.uk/RDWeb/weblient`
+- You can successfully log into the remote desktop web interface
+> :writing_hand: for our example user, Ada Lovelace, this would be `https://sandbox.apr20.turingsafehaven.ac.uk`.

-- When you try and launch an app, you receive an error saying "Your session ended because an unexpected server authentication certificate was received from the remote PC."
+- You can see several apps, but when you try to launch one of them, you receive an error saying "Your session ended because an unexpected server authentication certificate was received from the remote PC."
 - When you click on the padlock icon in the address bar and view the SSL certificate, the "SHA-1 Fingerprint" in the certificate matches the "SHA-1 Thumbprint" in the error message.

    <p align="center">